peter88213/novelyst/docs/template/index.md

 Please make sure that your Python3 installation has the *tkinter* module.
 On Ubuntu, for example, it is not available out of the box and must be installed via a separate package named *python3-tk*.

-## General note about the fitness for use

-At present, this program is still under active development.
-Therefore it is recommended to check for updates from time to time, as well as for the plugins.

-I use the program myself and fix errors immediately if I notice any.
-As far as I can tell, *novelyst* runs fast and reliably under Windows and Linux.
-It should also under other operating systems for which there is a reasonably up-to-date *Python 3* installation.
-However, there is a lack of a broad user base, which is why one cannot speak of real proven operation.

 ## Download and install

 [Download the latest release (version 0.99.0)](https://github.com/peter88213/novelyst/raw/main/dist/novelyst_v0.99.0.zip)